mellow-moon/LSTM_autoencoder/README.md

 Normal test dataset has 2198 examples, anomaly dataset has only 441 examples.

-We will use five functions to augment our anomaly data.
+We will use three functions to augment our anomaly data.

 ```
 def jitter(input_seq, sigma=8):